microsoft/azure-health-data-services-toolkit/samples/EventHubChannel/README.md

 ## Setup your environment

-This sample needs can be configured with `Azure Event Hub` and `Azure Storage` to start.
+This sample can be configured with `Azure Event Hub` and `Azure Storage` to start.
 You can configure this either in Visual Studio or by using the command line.

 ### Command Line